 PIERRE, S. D., Feb.
-25 .- (Special Telea house bills introduced today penalty.
-He fert, for inventories and acas the jury had wanerty owned and used him guilty only in the yiding for care and thought it had done right, gilitary reserve possibility that he might be innhe laws govwoul give him a chance to die al applicdary and would not spir ad the general appropriate tened him storf A communication was received ecretary of state calling attention fact that the permanent house journal of the session of 1899 had never been filed in his office.
-Goddard moved the appointment of a committee of three to investigate the matter and report to the house and the chair appointed Goddard, Parmley and Mar- The public health committee reported against creating a board of embalmers, and an adverse report was filed on the bill to sink an artesian well on the state lands in Fall River county, while a favorable report was filed on bill to abolish days of grace.
-A favorable report on the bill to establish county insane asylums was killed, 27 to 14.
+25.-(Special Telegram of the provided for inventories and accounting of street, and acc fact that the permanent house journal of his office.
+Goddard moved the appointment of a committee of three to investigate the matter and teport to the house and the charge of embezzling \$50,000 placed in eschair appointed Goddard, Parmley and Maragainst creating a board of embalmers, and water works at Grand Rapids, Mich., where an adverse report was filed on the bill to he is city attorney.
+He was released on sink an artesian well on the state lands in bonds of \$5,000, after having been in custody Fall River county, while a favorable re- only a few hours in the office of Chief Depport was filed on bill to abolish days of uty Sheriff Kunz and never getting closer to grace.
+A favorable report on the bill to the county jail than within sight of its establish county insane asylums was killed, frowning portals as he approached the crim-27 to 14.

 Grand Larceny of Live Stock.
 The house passed house bills to make the stealing of live stock of the value of \$10 grand larceny, and a non-resident executor or administrator to bring actions in the courts of the state.

-The house passed senate joint resolutions congress to increase annual allowance for children in Indian schools to \$208 per year, senate bill to provide for the care of homeless children and the general educational gill, which was amended to restore the word "international" in defining dictionaries which was struck out by the senate and then stopped discussion of the bill.
+The house passed senate joint resolutions at the mouth of James river, memorializing congress to increase annual allowance for children in Indian schools to \$208 per year, senate bill to provide for the care of homeless children and the general educational gill, which was amended to restore the word "international" in defining dictionaries which was struck out by the senate and then stopped discussion of the bill.
 This called out strong protests from Lawson and Gross, but all debate was stopped by a previous question and the bill was passed after reconsideration to strike out the emergency clause and the Sinche motion applied to it.
 Those favoring the bill were accused of being bought by the book trust and after this charge had been made direct by Lawson, Koch demanded his proof.
-The house general appropriation bill as presented carries \$1,009,354 for the biennial Senor Tavera, president of the federal period as against \$943,900 as represented two years ago.
+The house general appropriation bill as presented carries \$1,009,354 for the biennial period as against \$943,900 as represented